 As well, all of the international schools listed above offer English primary schools in Malta.

 There are a few Montessori programs in Malta, but they are too new to recommend any individually.
+For those searching to find Montessori schools for their children, it is good to know that demand is increasing.

 Overview of Private Schools in Malta